JoshuvaGeorge03/my-learning-of-datastructures/README.md

-leaf node - node that don't have any child degree of node - which indicate, how may child the node have level nodes - root node is level 0 and their child is on level 1 and so on. height of node - number of edges connected b/w leaf node and particular node in the longest path depth of node - number of edges connected b/w root node and particular node.
+leaf node - node that don't have any child degree of node - which indicate, how may child the node have level nodes - root node is level 0 and their child is on level 1 and so on. height of node - number of edges connected b/w leaf node and root node in the longest path depth of node - number of edges connected b/w root node and particular node.

 **Traversing Tree**